 - My first step would be a simple email to the teacher.
 “Dear Mr. Teacher, Susie has been reporting to me that during lunch, the other kids are … Can we please make a time to chat about this on the phone or in person over the next couple of days?”

 - If that doesn’t resolve it, another firmer email and consider cc’ing the principal.
 Still not resolved?
 Start going up the chain of command, including the previous emails you have sent.
 That information should be on the district website but often follows a diagram of teacher-principal-special ed supervisor-special ed director-pupil services and so on.

 - You should read your school district policies (online, usually).
 All districts have an anti-bullying policy and a grievance procedure.
 Consider filing a grievance with your school board and ask to be put on the agenda for a school board meeting.

 - While this is going on, you need to document whatever your child is telling you.
 Ask him/her where and when the bullying occurred and what staff was around.
-Know that statistics tell us that teachers generally only see about 10% of the bullying that occurs, and that’s a Dept of Ed statistic!

 - If after you’ve gone up the chain of command, it still not is being resolved, consider hiring an attorney and submitting a Gebser letter.
 The term Gebser letter comes from a 1998 Supreme Court decision.
 The court concluded that in order to receive damages under a Title IX discrimination suit you must prove that the school district actually knew about the offense and refused to take action to correct it.
 Thus, the term “Gebser Letter” was coined to mean a letter notifying a school district employee with authority about the discrimination or bullying.